Frequently Asked Questions

 How can I schedule a school visit?

 Our Admissions Open House is held in the fall every year; check the Admissions Calendar for the date and time.
-Our students, teachers, and administrators will be available to provide tours of the school, explain our academic and extracurricular programs, and answer questions.

 Does Franklin have an eighth grade?